top of page

 POTENTIAL IMPROVEMENTS

-Improved Engagement with Notifications:
+Improved Engagement

 • Consider adding a brief tutorial or visual indicators to encourage users to read before tapping.